jrazi/advibe/docs/cassandra.md

 # AdVibe Cassandra Configuration Guide

+This document outlines the **desired** configuration for Cassandra in the AdVibe environment.
+It's important to note that due to an issue with mounting the `cassandra.yaml` file, the configurations specified here are not currently active in the deployed Cassandra instance.
+This guide serves as a blueprint for achieving optimal performance, scalability, and reliability once the configuration issues are resolved.

-In designing AdVibe’s data infrastructure, we aim to support a high-availability, write-intensive workload for a platform that demands both scalability and resilience.
-Our choice of Cassandra as the distributed database system reflects our need for a fault-tolerant, horizontally scalable setup.
-This document breaks down each configuration decision, along with the technical and operational justifications, to guide both the initial deployment and future adjustments.
+In designing AdVibe’s data infrastructure, the focus is on supporting a high-availability, write-intensive workload essential for a platform that demands both scalability and resilience.
+Cassandra was chosen as the distributed database system to meet these needs, offering fault tolerance and horizontal scalability.
+Below, each configuration decision is explained to provide clarity on the reasoning behind the settings and their impact on the application.

 ---